The Dating Dilemma

 Facing the Reality

 Following an initial connection, involvement starts developing, and fantasies become confronted by an emerging reality.
 Facts about the person flow from conversations and interactions.
-The potential partner's way of relating and hopes for the future inevitably emerge with additional dates. will impact on , and to become more involved.
+The potential partner's way of relating and hopes for the future inevitably emerge with additional dates. the facts about evolving interactions will impact on , and to become more involved.

 If all the evidence and feedback points in the same negative direction, you will quickly discontinue your involvement.
-If positive, you will keep trying with more confidence that this is a worthwhile relationship that could develop into something meaningful and even serious.
+If positive, you will but with more confidence that this is a worthwhile relationship that could develop into something meaningful and even serious.

 Buttressing Trust

 The focus for participation now moves from the dating scene to the emerging relationship.
-The primary consideration in deepening that involvement is whether the potential partner can be trusted: click on the thumbnail.
+The primary consideration in deepening that involvement is whether the potential partner can be trusted: click on the lower right thumbnail to be reminded of the full framework.

 is primarily about feeling safe, respected and accepted as you are, but also depends on receiving affection and admiration.
 But trusting will only emerge in its strongest form if you are trustworthy and deserve trust too.

-Because trust is so difficult to become certain about, is crucial in deciding whether to commit yourself.
-Reflecting on your experiences during and between dates plays a major role, but there is also a lot to learn, especially when younger.
+Because it is so difficult to be sure you can , emerges as crucial in deciding whether to commit yourself.
+Reflecting on your experiences during and between dates plays a major role, but there is also a lot to learn about people and relationships, especially when younger.

-Self-help books, family members, close friends, relationship influencers and therapists: all can be a source of learning, but not equally reliably.
+Self-help books, family members, close friends, relationship influencers and therapists: all can be a source of learning, even if not equally reliably.

 As you learn more, you have to weigh up the potentials in the relationship and decide for yourself about the in becoming serious.

 Ultimately all the channels in the Tree are potentially relevant.
-Most can produce a negative result (e.g. appraisal or guidance may be positive or negative) and some can operate in a negative form (e.g. the incentive may be a disincentive, moderationmay be destabilization).
+Most can produce a negative result (e.g. appraisal or guidance may be positive or negative) and some can operate in a negative form (e.g. the incentive may become a disincentive, moderation may morph into destabilization).

 Two partners can be together for months or years, and yet it remains a convenience rather than a serious involvement.